zeidanbm/Photoshop-NFT-Art-Generator/README.md

 2. Navigate to the root directory of the project and run `npm install` (Optional, only needed to use the utilites after generating the NFTs.)
 3. Download and install Docker (Optional, only needed to use the application for browsing/filtering the generated NFTs.)

-## Generating your Collection without conditions
-Generate collection inside photoshop using the generate.js script

-## Generating your Collection with conditions
+## Generating your Collection
-Generate collection inside photoshop using the generate or generate-with-conditions.js script
+Generate your art collection using Photoshop with either the `generate.jsx` or `generate-with-conditions.jsx` script.

 ### Using Conditions
-Create a new file `conditions.json`, copy content from `conditions.example`.
-Then adjust to the file to your needs.
+To be able to use the conditions, you will need to create a `conditions.json` file in the setup folder.
+Copy the contents from `conditions.example` into your `conditions.json` file.
+Finally, adjust the conditions to your needs.
+Keep in mind the following points when editing the file:
 - Layer rules must be top down.
 That means the first layer can have rules for all layers under it.
 However, the layer after can't have rules for previous layers.
-The order the layers follow is the same as in photoshop i.e top layer comes first.
+The order of the layers is the same as in Photoshop and top layer comes first.
-- Layer and group names must be exact as in photoshop.
+- Layer and group names must be exact as in Photoshop
+- Must be a valid json file, following the same format provided in the example file

 ### Using layer group layouts
-Create a new file `groups.json`, copy content from `groups.example`.
+To be able to use layer group layouts, you will need to create a new file `groups.json` in the setup folder.
+Copy the content from `groups.example` into your `groups.json` file.
 Then adjust the file to your needs.
+Keep in mind the following points when editing the file:
-- Group names must be exact as in photoshop.
+- Group names must be exact as in Photoshop
-- Group indexes must follow the same order as in photoshop.
-Top layer comes first with index 0.
+- Group indexes must follow the same order as in Photoshop.
+Top layer comes first with index 0
+- Must be a valid json file, following the same format provided in the example file

 ## DNA Check
 To check for duplicate NFTs and remove them
-`npm run dna-check`
+`npm run dna`

 ## Condition Check
-This allows you to check a layer condition against an array of conditions `npm run conditions-check`
+This allows you to check a layer condition against an array of conditions `npm run conditions`

 ## Rarirty Check
 `npm run rarity`